United States Naval Academy: Porter's Academy: Civil War to Spanish–American War

 John H. Conyers of South Carolina was the first African-American admitted on 21 September 1872.
 After his arrival, he was subject to severe, ongoing hazing, including verbal torment, and beatings.
 His classmates even attempted to drown him.
 Three cadets were dismissed as a result, but the abuse, including shunning, continued in more subtle forms and Conyers finally resigned in October 1873.

-In 1875, Albert A. Michelson, class of 1873, returned to teach.
-He began his experiments with optics and the physics of light, which resulted in the first accurate measure of the speed of light.

 In 1874, the curriculum was altered to study naval topics in the final two years at the academy.
 In 1878, the academy was awarded a gold medal for academics at the Universal Exposition in Paris.
+In the late 19th century, Congress required the academy to teach a formal course in hygiene, the only course required by Congress of any military academy.